-Typically, organizations monitor their event sources in "buckets" based on how critical or bush the event sources are.
+Typically, organizations monitor their event sources in "buckets" based on how critical the event sources are.
 One typical example is as follows:

 - There is a group of PCI devices, and it is critical to know if any of these devices stop sending messages (or send too few messages) within a half hour.

 - There is a group of Windows devices, and it is useful to know if any of these devices stop sending messages after four hours.

 - There is a group of quiet devices that do not typically send a lot of messages, but you would like to know if they do not send anything for 24 hours.

 Many organizations may have a network that resembles this example.
 You may have more or different categories, but this example is used to discuss this feature.